3mdeb/news-and-ideas/blog/content/post/2022-03-15-fobnail_3rd_phase.md

 [![asciicast](https://asciinema.org/a/2eZnIC7HMTeXKQ2hCQgqMoLM6.svg)](https://asciinema.org/a/2eZnIC7HMTeXKQ2hCQgqMoLM6)

 ## Summary

+Even though this application is called Attester, it doesn't do attestation just yet.
+At this stage it sends reference PCR values that are saved in Fobnail's flash for later comparison, along with metadata used to uniquely identify host platform.
+Support for attestation is planned for the next phase, so stay tuned.

 If you think we can help in improving the security of your firmware or you are looking for someone who can boost your product by leveraging advanced features